11 min read

 ->helperText('Upload a profile picture (max 2MB)')

-The imageEditor() method in v4 is fantastic.
-Users crop and resize images right in the panel.
+The imageEditor() method lets users crop and resize images right in the panel.
 No external tools needed.
+For handling larger files, check my guide on large file uploads in Laravel.

 Rich Text with Tiptap